audiomuze/tagminder/README.md

 #### Normalising artist, albumartist, composer, engineer and producer names and getting them consistent throughout your collection.  (record labels to be incorporated in future).

 Tagminder includes the capability to affect mass changes across hundreds of thousands of records almost instantaneously.
-Music Servers typically employ database models that mean 10CC, 10cc and 10cc. are three different artists.
+Music Servers typically employ database models that mean '10CC', '10cc', '10 cc' and '10cc.' are four different artists.
 Tagminder includes a transformation function that enables you to transform all instances of names like 10CC, 10cc. and 10 cc to 10cc throughout your collection in a single operation, without having to write any code.
 These transformation rules need only be captured once, and are then available for all future metadata ingestion, ensuring that your collection achieves a level of consistency that would otherwise be very difficult (if not impossible) to attain and maintain.
-F

-To aid in identifying variations of contributor names that may be the same artist (e.g. the 10cc example above) tagminder uses string-grouper to compare all unique contributor names in your metatada and present these to you in a table called  users so inclined, data science techniques such as cosine similarity can be used to identify all likely permuations of 10cc in your data, making it trivial to populate the disambigation table used to drive normalisation of names throughout your music.

-tagminder identifies names it thinks might represent the same contributor, then eliminates any you have previously confirmed are false-positives or require replacement by reference to matching names in _REF_disambiguation_workspace where false positives and replacement required are represented as (status=0/1)respectively.
+To aid in identifying variations of contributor names that may be the same artist (e.g. the 10cc examples above) tagminder uses string-grouper to compare all unique contributor names in your metatada and present these to you in a table showing possible matches with a condifence level.
+All that's required from you is to insert 1 or 0 in the field indicating whether or not the name on the left should be replaced with the name on the right, making it trivial to populate the disambigation table used to drive normalisation of names throughout your music.  tagminder identifies names it thinks might represent the same contributor, then eliminates any you have previously confirmed are false-positives or require replacement by reference to matching names in _REF_disambiguation_workspace where false positives and replacement required are represented as (status=0/1)respectively.
 The remaining names can be found in table _INF_string_grouper_possible_namesakes, for consideration by the user.

 ![image](https://github.com/user-attachments/assets/5bc42222-c8df-4ef0-b022-f86e29c4b369)